-Make sure that the edges of the cutting links are facing forward on the top edge of the bar.

-Fit the clutch cover and locate the chain adjuster pin in the hole in the bar.
+- Make sure that the edges of the cutting links are facing forward on the top edge of the bar. - Fit the clutch cover and locate the chain adjuster pin in the hole in the bar.
 Check that the drive links of the chain fit correctly over the drive sprocket and that the chain is correctly located in the groove in the bar.
 Tighten the bar nuts finger tight.

 Tension the chain by turning the chain tensioning screw clockwise using the combination spanner.
-The chain should be tensioned until it does not sag from the underside of the bar.
+See instructions under the heading Tensioning the chain.